Travel to Peru for 1 month: the ultimate travel itinerary

 You really don't have to go far to find an incredible sunset spot.
 The Plaza de Armas in Arequipa is circled by a dozen of two-story restaurants and bars.
 Though, the best place is undoubtedly the Terraza Arequipa Suits Plaza Hotel.
 This third-story terrace is the highest building in the plaza, facing the cathedral.
 Head straight to the top and order some food, happy hour cocktails, and enjoy!

 This top-rated sunset location is about a 20-minute walk from the Plaza de Armas.
 The Yanahuara Park offers an uninterrupted view of the volcano "El Misti".
 Expect to see at least a few tourists there during sunset.

-Visiting the Colca Canyon is an absolute must when you visit Arequipa.
+Visiting the Colca Canyon is an absolute must when you travel to Peru and the city of Arequipa.
 Not only is it the second deepest canyon in the world, but it is also the best place in South America to see the Andean Condor up close!
 With its impressive 3 meter wingspan, you will see them literally flying around you.
 You can explore the Colca Canyon either by tour bus (with multiple stops) or by trekking into the canyon.
 The tour bus offers both one-day and two-day trips, whereas the trek requires a minimum of two days.
 As the trek is quite hard because of its steepness and the heat, it is only recommended for those who have a decent level of fitness.

 A quick overview of the options:

 The 1 day Colca Canyon tour is the most popular choice, but I don't recommend it.
 It takes around 4 hours to drive to the canyon, which makes a very long and exhausting day.
 Trips depart early in the morning (around 3:00 AM!), to make it in time to spot the condors at the famous Cruz de Condor viewpoint.
 On the way, you will stop at a few points of interest and the town of Chivay, where locals with baby alpacas will be awaiting you!